 They really are the common-core-standards!

-Common – because 45 states have entirely adopted a single view of what has been created.
-It’s like agreeing to speak a common language among everyone else.
-Teachers can now teach math using the same language – terms, words, concepts – that is pretty much universally understood and accepted.
-Now, when a teacher in New Jersey wants to get clarification on a second-grade math topic, she can use the common language given in the standards to converse with another teacher in California.
-The second-grade math topic is the same everywhere!
+Common – because 45 states have entirely adopted a single view of the standards.
+It’s like agreeing to speak a common language in every subject, from math, to language arts, to social studies.
+Teachers can now teach math concepts using the same language – terms, words, concepts – that is pretty much universally understood and accepted.
+Now, when a teacher in New Jersey wants to get clarification on an algebra topic, she can use the common language given in the standards to converse with another teacher in California.
+The algebra topic (or kindergarten math concepts, or calculus topic) is the same everywhere!

 This is math nirvana – if one ever existed!
 Hallelujah.